rhyslwells/Data-Archive/content/categories/data-science/Forecasting with Autoregressive (AR) Models.md

 5. **Interpretation**

    * AR models describe *persistence* or *memory* in data.
-   * A slow decay in ACF or significant PACF lags indicates how many past values drive predictions.
+   * A slow decay in [[ACF Plots|ACF]] or significant PACF lags indicates how many past values drive predictions.